Akhileshyadav9369/ai-crop-disease-detection/README.md

-# 🌱 AI-Based Crop Disease Detection
+## AI-Based Crop Disease Detection

-**1M1B AI for Sustainability Virtual Internship** · In collaboration with IBM SkillsBuild & AICTE

 A lightweight AI prototype that helps farmers detect crop diseases early from a simple leaf photo — reducing crop loss, avoiding unnecessary pesticide use, and supporting sustainable